Energy Poverty in EU Policies?

 2009, the EU countries include the following:

-that are in risk of
+in risk of

 being unable to pay their energy bills.
 This could be households that